 Trinitarian theology has long had its own technical vocabulary, comprised of special words used to speak about trinitarian ideas, as well as everyday words with special nuances and significance in trinitarian discussion.
 Since not being familiar with what these words mean, or how someone else is using them, can be very confusing, I’ve set out to briefly define some important terms below.
 Part of the debate over different articulations of the doctrine of the Trinity pertains to how these terms are understood, so these definitions will not be universally agreed upon; my goal is to clearly set forth how I use them and understand them, so that people can have a clear idea of what I mean when I use the terms.

-beget: to cause to exist from one’s self.
-Used specially of the Son of God in reference to His generation from the Father, as distinguishing the mode of the Father’s causation of the Son from Himself, from His causation of other creatures from nothing.
+beget: to cause to exist directly from one’s self.
+Used specially of the Son of God in reference to His unique and direct generation from the Father.

 being: entity, of which there are two kinds: generic being, and individual being.
 Generic being is a nature; individual (or numeric) being is a particular concretely existing entity.
 Synonyms for being: substance, essence, ousia; these can be used in either a generic or individual sense, as the term ‘being’ can.
 Synonyms for ‘generic being’: nature, universal.
 Synonyms for individual being (or numerical being): hypostasis, person, particular.

 consubstantial: of the same substance.
 Because substance can carry either a generic or individual meaning, so can this term as well.
 If meant generically, then it indicates that two distinct individual beings have the same generic being; such as, that two persons have the same nature.
 If meant numerically, it means that two persons are one individual being, or person.